 Thoracic Imaging Fellowship

 The thoracic imaging fellowship program provides advanced training in all aspects of cardiopulmonary imaging.
 Our fellows are actively involved in clinical thoracic imaging under the supervision of the program director and the thoracic imaging faculty.
-Fellows are exposed to a wide spectrum of pathologic processes, diseases and disorders affecting the cardiopulmonary system and mediastinum.
+Fellows are exposed to a wide spectrum of pathologic processes, diseases and disorders that affect the cardiopulmonary system and mediastinum.

 Interested fellows may also receive instruction in the performance of radiofrequency ablation for both primary and metastatic disease to the chest through our interventional radiology specialty.
 We have a strong working relationship with the Division of Critical Care and Pulmonary Medicine and actively participate in daily radiologic clinical rounds with these services.